Articles on: Best Practices

 • You can find any portfolio in seconds

-• Buyers never ask, “Is this still available?”
+• Buyers never need to ask, “Is this still available?”

 • Past portfolios inform future deals